Peugeot 308 hatchback - Practicality & boot space

 Throughout the cabin, you'll find a handful of storage cubbies to put drinks or valuables in.
 Generally these are quite large - the door bins can hold large water bottles, the central armrest hides a deep storage area and there are some smaller ones dotted around.
 The glovebox is less useful, because most of the space is taken up by the car's fusebox.
 It wasn't moved over to the other side of the car for right-hand-drive cars, so the glovebox is only suitable for small items.

 Here's where the 308 redeems itself, because the boot is one of the largest in any family car.
 Behind the rear seats, you'll have 470 litres of space to fill, or 501 litres if you remove the parcel shelf and pack up to the ceiling.
 That's much better than most family hatchbacks - the Volkswagen Golf, SEAT Leon and Ford Focus all offer 375-380 litres, or about three-quarters of the size of the 308's loadbay.
 Only the Skoda Octavia, with its larger dimensions, offers much more space.

 Flip the rear seats down and the space increases to 855 litres, or 1,309 if you are happy to fill to the roof.
 The larger figure is comparable to the Golf and Focus, and there's also hidden extra space below the boot floor.
 If you need the extra boot space, check out the estate version, which we've reviewed separately.

 The Peugeot 308 will manage large trailers and light caravans with ease.
-Even the entry-level petrol engine is rated to tow a braked trailer weighing up to 1,300kg.
-The cheapest diesel offers the same towing capacity, but the GT's 2.0-litre diesel ups that to 1,600kg.
-All models have a maximum towball weight of 75kg.
+Even the entry-level petrol engine is rated to tow a braked trailer weighing up to 1,200kg.
+The diesel with a manual transmission can tow up to 1,400kg, dropping by 100kg if an automatic gearbox is fitted.